Blog/Testimonials·7 min read

 4. Friendly casual testimonial email

-Leverage a personal relationship with your customer.
-Not every customer testimonial email request needs to sound corporate.
-This works because it sounds natural.
-It feels like a real person wrote it, not an automated brand message.
+Leverages a personal relationship with your customer.
+Not every testimonial email needs to sound corporate.
+Works because it sounds natural, like a real person wrote it.

 Real example: PrettyLittleThing